 The American Pit Bull Terrier (APBT) and the American Staffordshire Terrier (AST) derived from the same breeding stock.
 The different registries gave the dogs different names, but a dog may be registered with both the UKC and the AKC.

 A UKC American Pit Bull Terrier dog may also have papers from the AKC as an AST.
 That dog may even obtain a champion conformation title in both registries.
 As a rule, the UKC used to register any AKC AST as a UKC APBT (after an application, fee, and inspection), but the AKC has been a closed registry.
-(Note: the UKC recently closed its books and will no longer register dogs from other registries).
+(Note: the UKC had closed its books to no longer register dogs from other registries, but has since reopened registration - check with the UKC for the current status on its registration program).
 If a dog is not born with AKC papers, a dog cannot obtain AKC papers (except for indefinite listing privilege and the AKC Canine Partners program for mixed breed dogs).

 Pit Bulls should be medium-sized dogs weighing between 35 and 70 pounds.
 They have short coats and medium length muzzles.
 They are ideally balanced dogs that convey an image of strength and agility.
 They should not have heads that are too large for their bodies, elbows that point outward, or be "short and wide."
 Pit Bulls are athletic dogs with people-loving personalities.
 As a terrier-derived breed, they can be dog aggressive, like all of the terrier breeds.
 However, because Pit Bulls have both bulldog and terrier in their genetic heritage, they are a diverse group with a range of physical appearances and personalities.

 Common myths associated with Pit Bulls are that they have locking jaws; once they taste blood, they turn vicious; they are unpredictable; they are more powerful than any other breed; their jaw strength rivals that of a Crocodile's, and they cannot be around other dogs.